BIOL115-MSUM/BIOL115-MSUM.github.io/index.md

 - In Part 2 of this lab, you will learn how to use the Console Window to run commands as you perform basic arithmetic operations.
 You will learn the basics of using functions, and finally learn about creating objects using the assignment operator.
 - In Part 3 of this lab, you will be introduced to R scripts.
 You will use the Finches dataset to learn how to read a tabular dataset into R, inspect it, and perform basic statistical summaries on it.
 You will estimate means, standard deviations, standard errors of the mean, and confidence intervals around the mean.
-You will also learn how to plot histograms and barplots.
+You will also learn how to plot histograms and bar charts.
-- In Part 4, you will apply what you have learned to the bluestem variation data you collected at the Regional Science Center.
-You will create a new R script, read the bluestem data into R, plot histograms of plant height and rame length, estimate the means of those variables, plot them on barplots.
+- In Part 4, you will apply what you have learned to the grass data you collected at the Regional Science Center.
+You will create a new R script, read the grass data into R, plot histograms of plant height and panicle length, estimate the means of those variables, and plot them on bar charts.

 ## Acknowledgements {-}